nicoduj/homebridge-gogogate2/README.md

 ## Changelog

+- 0.1.4
+  - [NEW] huge refactoring to enhance code quality (I hope there won't be too much bugs ! )
 - 0.1.3
   - [FIX] handle json parse error for sensor #14, new attempt (one more) !
 - 0.1.2